 In terms of outward appearance, it’s incredibly sleek, with one button on top to start it cleaning, and is available in glossy white as well as black.
 The Auto-Empty Station comes in a matching color and is fairly sizeable at 16.8 inches / 42.6cm tall, 11.8 inches / 30cm wide and 16.1 inches / 41cm deep, plus it needs 19.7 inches / 50cm clearance on either side – we found it struggled to get back onto the charging base when obstacles were closer.
 Inside, you'll find a 0.1 gallon / 420ml dust box, along with a three-layer dust filtration system that filters 99% of minute particle matter, and particles as small as 6 microns, as well as pet hair.

 The Ecovacs Deebot Ozmo N8 Plus is straightforward to set up using the app, with its first task set to map the floor, although this can be disabled if you want to do it later.
 However, it’s a good demonstration of Deebot Ozmo N8 Plus’s mapping technology as you can watch it fill in parts of the room before it reaches them.
 You can choose one of four vacuuming levels – Quiet, Standard, Max, and Max+ – and the whole floor, individual rooms, or specific areas to clean.
-This last option fills in for not having spot cleaning as an option but does rely on having your floor completely mapped beforehand.
+This last option relies on having your floor completely mapped beforehand.